JiayeLiang/Modeling-Power-Outage-Data/README.md

 **Authors**: Jiaye Liang

 ## Introduction
 As society continues to progress electricity becomes more and more of a essential part of life.
-My project aims to explore how power outages severity and frequency of power outages over time.
+My project aims to explore how power outages severity and frequency change over time.
+The importance of my project is to model the trends of power outages to give a status on the health of the power grid as our population alogn with electircity demand continues to grow.

 # Data Set Introduction
 # outage, time of day of occurence